georgesofianosgr/PSP-CSO-Converter/README.md

 # PSP CSO Converter
-PSP CSO Converter is an application for Mac OSX Mountain Lion that converts a psp game of ISO format to CSO format and backwards.
+PSP CSO Converter is an application for macOS that converts a psp game of ISO format to CSO format and backwards.

 I created this app a few years back and haven't code since in objective-c.
 Fork it or pull request if you can improve it.